Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 of the gospel.”
 And the Greek term rendered “boldness” or parrésia

-more fully means “freedom of speech.”
+more fully denotes “freedom of speech.”

 IN THE CHURCH